-As publicists and social media marketers, we often ask clients, “Where do people want to take photos?” and “What is the photo opportunity for social media?” prior to launching any new experiential marketing business activation for an upcoming event, conference or tradeshow booth.
+As publicists and social media marketers, we often ask clients, “Where do people want to take photos?” and “What is the photo opportunity for social media?” prior to launching any new experiential marketing business activation for an upcoming event, industry conference, or tradeshow booth.

 Figuring out how to make something more Instagrammable for social sharing is now built into the initial business or new product launch plan.
 It is no longer an afterthought.

 If it’s not memorable enough to share on social media platforms, did it ever even exist?

 What is experiential marketing?

 Experiential marketing firms specialize in creating branded experiences between brands and consumers.
 This can include immersive experiences, publicity stunts, in-person events, or even digital activations such as virtual corporate headshots.